HB-2737

 Plain Language

-Users have an unconditional right to access their own chat logs at any time.
-Upon request, the chatbot provider must deliver the chat logs in a downloadable, easily readable format.
+Users have a right to access their own chat logs at any time, and chatbot providers must produce them upon request in a downloadable, easy-to-read format.
 Providers may not retaliate against users who exercise this access right.
-This is a standing access right — no triggering conditions or limitations on frequency.
+This is an on-demand data access right — there is no waiting period or limitation on frequency of requests.

 Statutory Text